LCJG-BetaLabs/test-data-engineer/README.md

 ## Scenario

-Please write a notebook in Databricks and set up a workflow to obtain data from a MySQL database with the sample table structure below, write the data to Parquet files using Databricks, and store the files in blob storage.
+Please write code that can be run in Databricks and create workflows to fetch data from a MySQL database with the given table structure.
+  Save the data to Parquet files using Databricks and store the files in blob storage.
-  Additionally, you need to create another workflow that reads the Parquet files and loads the data into tables in Databricks.
+  Additionally, create another workflow to read the Parquet files and load the data into tables in Databricks.

   Consider the following guidelines: